Updated: September 2019

-Sei whales fall under the managements of both the International Whaling Commission, and, since its inception in 1992, NAMMCO.
+Sei whales fall under the management regimes of both the International Whaling Commission, and, since its inception in 1992, NAMMCO.

-The sei whale has been protected from commercial whaling by the IWC since 1975 in the North Pacific and 1979 in the Southern Hemisphere, as well as the IWC’s moratorium on whaling since 1986 (Cooke, 2018).
-However, the moratorium does not include catches taken under scientific permit.
+The sei whale has been protected from commercial whaling by the IWC since 1975 in the North Pacific and 1979 in the Southern Hemisphere, as well as through the IWC’s moratorium on whaling since 1986 (Cooke, 2018).
+However, the moratorium does not include catches for scientific research purposes

 Hunting and utilisation

-When the blue and fin whale stocks were depleted, hunters started focusing their efforts onto the sei whale (Ellis, 1991; Prieto et al., 2012).
-It was exploited up until the 1970s, to a much less severe extent in the Central than in the Northeast Atlantic (IWC, n.d.; Cooke, 2018).
+When the blue and fin whale stocks were depleted, hunters started focusing their efforts on sei whales (Ellis, 1991; Prieto et al., 2012).
+The species was hunted until the 1970s, although this was at a much lower level in the Central than in the Northeast Atlantic (IWC, n.d.; Cooke, 2018).

-Since the 1860s and up until the moratorium on commercial whaling, about 16,000 sei whales were landed in the North Atlantic.
-The peaks were around the turn of the century (more than 1,200/year) and a few hundred catches during the years after that (Sigurjónsson, 1995).
-These numbers do not include the high struck and lost rates, which numbered approximately 13,000 unspecified large whales (Cooke, 2018).
+Since the 1860s, and up until the IWC’s moratorium on commercial whaling was implemented in the 1980s, about 16,000 sei whales were landed in the North Atlantic.
+The peaks were around the turn of the century (more than 1,200/year) with a few hundred catches during the years after that (Sigurjónsson, 1995).
+These numbers do not, however, include the high struck and lost rates, which numbered approximately 13,000 unspecified large whales (Cooke, 2018).
 The sei whale seems to have been depleted in the Northeast Atlantic, as the majority of landings (nearly 10,000 in Norwegian and British waters, again not counting struck and lost) were taken here (Cooke, 2018).